 NARROW-SENSE HERITABILITY: The ratio of additive genetic variance to phenotypic variance.
 Useful in predicting the response of a population to natural selection or to pick-the-winner selection.
 Related to breeding value.

-NEUTRAL ALLELES: Alleles subject to no (or very weak) selection pressure, and thus useful as evolutionary clocks, for mating-system estimation, and similar selection-free chores.
+NEUTRAL ALLELES: Alleles subject to no (or very weak) selection pressure, and thus useful as evolutionary clocks, for mating-system estimation, and for understanding some important population-genetic parameters.

 NON-ADDITIVE GENETIC VARIATION: The proportion of genetic variation that doesn't respond to simple mass selection, and that causes specific pairwise crosses to depart from performance values predicted by the breeding values of the parents.

 NUCLEOTIDE: A building block of DNA or RNA, consisting of a phosphate group, a sugar, and a purine or pyrimidine base.O

 ONTOGENETIC: Normal sequence of development; going through the usual stages of a life cycle.

 ONTOGENETIC AGING: Aging or maturation that occurs in a normal sequence.

 OPEN-POLLINATED PROGENY: Progeny from a mating that is not controlled, whereby a mixture of related and unrelated pollen is delivered by wind, or in some cases by insects etc.